 Close and restart Excel.

-If the issue does not occur, start enabling the add-ins one at a time until the issues occurs.
+If the issue does not occur when you restart Excel, start enabling your add-ins one at a time until does.
 This will allow you to figure out which add-in is causing the problem.
 Be sure and restart Excel each time you enable an add-in.

 If disabling add-ins did not resolve your issue, continue on to the next item on the list.